 Internet Services with High Payouts

-PureVPN has 13 years of trust and experience helping people surf the web privately.
-They pay you about $29 per referral.
-That’s the kind of commission that can be worth it even for small streamers.
-They offer a free trial, and you’ll get paid even if the person waits until after the trial to buy.
+NordVPN has years of trust and experience helping people surf the web privately.
+They pay you an amount per referral that can be worth it even for small streamers.

-Brave browser is a privacy-centered web browser designed to reward content creators directly with cryptocurrency.
+Brave browser is a privacy-centered web browser designed to reward content creators directly.
 Users can put funds in creators’ wallets just by watching them normally.
 They can even tip Twitch streamers with a click.
 Plus, the browser will integrate all your normal Chrome extensions.
-If you refer your viewers, you’ll make commissions of up to $7.50 USD per download.
-In other words, you get funds for referring your viewers, and funds when your viewers use it to watch you.
+Their affiliat eprogram is no longer active, but you can get funds when your viewers use it to watch you.
 When I connected my accounts, I was surprised to find I already had money.
 Get started here.